oracle-livelabs/oci/oci-email-delivery/postfix/postfix.md

     ```
     <copy>echo "This is a test message." | mailx -s "Test" -r APPROVEDSENDER@YOURDOMAIN.com RECEPIENTEMAIL@DOMAIN.com</copy>
     ```
 7. If you need to troubleshoot, please check the Postfix logs to see what may have gone wrong.
-You are complete the workshop when you successfully receive an email.
+You have completed the workshop when you successfully receive your test email.
     ```
     <copy>sudo tail -f /var/log/maillog</copy>
     ```